 3.4.
 Statistical concepts and definitions

-The prices are reported in national currencies per kWh and according to different bands of consumption.
+The prices are reported in national currency per kWh (lei/kWh) and vary accordingly with the consumption bands.

 For the household sector, these bands are: